aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 ## What's new in AWS IoT Device SDK for Java v2

-* The v2 SDK client is truly async.
+* The v2 SDK clients are truly async.
 Operations return `CompletableFuture` objects.
 Blocking calls can be emulated by waiting for the returned `CompletableFuture` object to be resolved.
-* The v2 SDK provides implementation for MQTT5 protocol, the next step in evolution of the MQTT protocol.
+* The v2 SDK provides an MQTT5 Client which implements the MQTT5 protocol, the next step in evolution of the MQTT protocol.
-* Public API terminology has changed.
-You `start()` or `stop()` the MQTT5 client rather than `Connect` or `Disconnect` as in the v1 SDK.
-This removes the semantic confusion between client-level controls and internal recurrent networking events related to connection and disconnection.
 * The v2 SDK supports AWS IoT services such as Jobs and fleet provisioning.

+## How to get started with AWS IoT Device SDK for Java v2

 Public API for almost all actions and operations has changed significantly.
-For more information about the new features and specific code examples, refer to the [How to get started with AWS IoT Device SDK for Java v2](#how-to-get-started-with-aws-iot-device-sdk-for-java-v2) section of this guide.

-## How to get started with AWS IoT Device SDK for Java v2

 There're differences between the v1 SDK and the v2 SDK.
 This section describes the changes you need to apply to your project with the v1 SDK to start using the v2 SDK.
 For more information about MQTT5, visit [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5).

 ### Package name change

-A noticeable change from the v1 SDK to the v2 SDK is the package name change.
-Package names begin with `software.amazon.awssdk` in the v2 SDK, whereas the v1 SDK uses `com.amazonaws`.
+Package names for the v2 SDK now begin with `software.amazon.awssdk` instead of `com.amazonaws` which was used by the v1 SDK.

 These same names differentiate Maven artifacts from v1 to v2.
 Maven artifacts for the v2 SDK use the `software.amazon.awssdk` groupId, whereas the v1 SDK uses the `com.amazonaws` groupId.